 For Broadway & East Campus practice rooms & Carman Hall booths, access is automatically available to any undergraduate with a dorm sticker.
 The rooms should be unlocked.

-Grand Pianos are also available for public use and are located in Lerner Hall, John Jay Lounge, and the GSAS Student Lounge in 301 Philosophy Hall.
-Grand pianos in East Campus, Wallach and Wein Halls are accessible to CU students with dorm stickers.
+Grand Pianos are available for public use located in Lerner Hall.
+Ask the Lerner front desk about how to access them.
+In addition, there are pianos in the lounges of East Campus, Wallach Hall, and Wien Hall that are accessible to CU undergraduate students with dorm stickers.

 Teacher’s College has music practice rooms available to rent by the semester for Columbia University students, faculty & staff who have an active ID.
 For a fee, users may reserve up to seven hours per week.
 Each room is equipped with a Steinway 1098 upright piano, armless chairs and a music stand.
 To rent a practice room, please visit the Music Education office in 520A Horace Mann.